xIves/scientific_programming/README.md

 8. Install the Copilot extension in Visual Studio Code and apply for the [free] GitHub Global campus licence: https://education.github.com/students.

-9. Create a Kaggle account and get the kaggle.json file with your username and kaggle API key
+9. Create a Kaggle account and get the kaggle.json file with your username and kaggle API key which we will use later in the course

 ## Settings in VS Code